Discrete complex analysis on isoradial graphs

 If $\mesh/r\ge \const>0$, then the claim is trivial, since the random walk starting at $u_0$ can reach the discrete arc $a b$ in a uniformly bounded number of steps. \end{proof}

 Let $\O^\mesh_\G$ be some connected discrete domain, $u\in\O^\mesh_\G$ and $E\ss\pa\O^\mesh_\G$.
 We set

-The following Proposition is a discrete version of the classical Beurling estimate with power $1/2$ replaced by some positive $\beta$. \begin{proposition}[\bf weak Beurling-type estimates] There exists an absolute constant $\b>0$ such that for any simply connected discrete domain $\O^\mesh_\G$, point $u\in\Int\O^\mesh_\G$ and some part of the boundary $E\subset\pa\O^\mesh_\G$ one has
+The following Proposition is a simple discrete version of the classical Beurling estimate with a (sharp) exponent $1/2$ replaced by some (small) positive $\beta$. \begin{proposition}[\bf weak Beurling-type estimates] There exists an absolute constant $\b>0$ such that for any simply connected discrete domain $\O^\mesh_\G$, interior vertex $u\in\Int\O^\mesh_\G$ and some part of the boundary $E\subset\pa\O^\mesh_\G$ one has

-Above we set $\diam E:=\mesh$, if $E$ consists of one point. \end{proposition}
+Above we set $\diam E:=\mesh$, if $E$ consists of a single vertex. \end{proposition}

 {